 When a person is alleged to have cheated or plagiarized, the instructor will immediately notify their Program Director.
 The Program Director will record the incident and initiate an investigation.
-If the subsequent investigation determines that the student is not guilty of an offence under this policy, the Program Director will remove records concerning the allegation.
-If the subsequent investigation determines that the student is guilty of an offence under this policy, the student is guilty of an offence under this policy, the Program Director will notify the Chief Academic Officer, as well as the Director of Student Experience of the offense.
+If the subsequent investigation determines that the student is not guilty of an offense under this policy, the Program Director will remove records concerning the allegation.
+If the subsequent investigation determines that the student is guilty of an offense under this policy, the Student is guilty of an offense under this policy, the Program Director will notify the Chief Academic Officer of the offense.

-The Program Director will provide an Incident Report of Plagiarism describing the full details of the offense, supporting documentation, as well as a penalty recommendation.
-The Chief Academic Officer and the Director of Student Experience will review these items and keep these on file.
-If the recommended penalty is deemed appropriate to the offense, the Director of Student Experience will issue a disciplinary letter to a student who is determined to be guilty of plagiarism or cheating.
+The Program Director will provide an Academic Misconduct Incident Report describing the full details of the offense, supporting documentation, as well as a penalty decision.
+The Chief Academic Officer will review these items and keep these on file.
+If the decided penalty is deemed appropriate to the offense, the Program Director will issue a disciplinary letter to the student who is determined to be guilty of misconduct.

-If there is a conflict of interest or similar circumstance, the Chief Academic Officer may assign an investigation to another staffmember or committee.
-Before assigning a grade to an assignment or examination on which a student is alleged to have committed an act of academic dishonesty, the instructor may require the student to take, without prior notice, an oral or written examination on the content of the assignment or examination, or to submit further course work.
+If there is a conflict of interest or similar circumstance, the Chief Academic Officer may assign an investigation to another staff member or committee.
+Before assigning a grade to an assignment or examination on which a student is alleged to have committed an act of academic misconduct, the instructor may require the student to take, without prior notice, an oral or written examination on the content of the assignment or examination, or to submit further course work.